Go Back

 Serve and Enjoy

 • Once the mochi ice cream is frozen and firm, take it out of the freezer and let it sit for 5-10 minutes to soften slightly.
-Dust with powdered sugar, drizzle with chocolate, or serve with fresh fruit if desired.

 Notes